-Common access areas are areas with locks that provide access to a number of people (tenants, maintenance staff, etc.).
+Common access areas are areas with locks that need to allow access to a number of people (tenants, maintenance staff, etc.).
 Common access areas on your property may include community pools, garages, laundry rooms, and more.
 In addition, if you have buildings with doors that provide access to all the units within, the locks on those doors would be considered common access locks.

-- Click on the Managementmenu at the top of the window or the Management icon. - Point to Site Design, then select Common Access Locks...
+- Click on the Management menu at the top of the window or the Management icon. - 2.
+Point to Site Design, then select Common Access Locks...